Rayality/MatchFynder/journals/kristen_lynch.md

 --A reflection on any design conversations that you had --At least one ah-ha! moment that you had during your coding, however small

+## 7/20/2023

+--lots of CSS improvements
+--aha: play button in vscode!
+--aha: highlight and parenthesis/curly brackets/braces add them to either end of highlight!!

+## 7/19/2023

+--reviewed project requirements as a team
+--updated ReadMe
+--Built Home page

+## 7/18/2023

+--refactored search frontend to be cleaner
+--changed redirect from /options (which is an endpoint for all options) to /search/${search_id}/options (which is an endpoint for just those options associated with search_id)
+--started unit tests for options

+## 7/17/2023

+--refactored all fastAPI endpoints to be cleaner --added code comments for clarity

 ## 7/14/2023

 -- updated generic sql insert to return all fields so that all default updated fields are returned and match data validation.